ITINERARY IDEAS FoR WEST COAST USA & ALASKAN CRUISE

 We decided to have an 'explore Birch Bay day.'
 We took a long walk south along the beach.
 The beach was all stones and pebbles and it was low tide.
 It wasn't what we were expecting.
 We had both been expecting a beach like the ones we'd seen around Vancouver with pine trees and lots of logs.

-A lot of the Birch Bay beach was closed off as private beach and the public were not allowed access.
+A lot of the Birch Bay beach was closed off as "private beach" and the public was not allowed access.
+This is a completely foreign idea to us and we were not impressed!
 It certainly made us appreciate our NZ beaches.

 There is only one bus in to and out of Birch Bay on a Saturday and we hopped on it, because we'd seen all we could of Birch bay without a car.
 Someone had said to check out a place called Fairhaven.
 Three buses later we arrived there and twenty minutes after that we left there!
 We wandered around Bellis Fair Mall, caught up on our emails and caught the only bus back to Birch bay with exactly the same people we had traveled with on the morning bus.

-I woke up coughing and coughing about 5.30 am so we got up, finished packing, and went to reception to wait for a taxi to Cordata, as there are no local buses on Sunday.
+At 5.30 am we got up, finished packing, and went to reception to wait for a taxi to Cordata, as there are no local buses on Sunday.
 Instead of a $1 bus ride it cost us $60+ for a taxi!
 We arrived early as there wasn’t much traffic around and got a coffee at the co-op.
-The Bolt bus took us through to Vancouver and were processed through customs in about 15 minutes which was some kind of record for the bus we were informed.
+The Bolt bus took us through to Vancouver and we were processed through customs in about 15 minutes, which was some kind of record for the bus we were informed by the locals.

 We got on board about 12 noon and were pleased with our balcony cabin.
 A bottle of champagne was a gift.
 We headed to the Lido buffet for a light lunch as we hadn't had anything to eat all day.
 We did our best to do ‘moderation’ but they had a peanut butter cheesecake with a slab of dark chocolate topping that did us in!!!